 Three undergraduate degree programmes are offered, and more detailed information on each can be found at the links below:

 - BSc Geology – emphasising the materials and processes of the solid earth

 - BSc Environmental Earth Sciences – focusing on earth surface processes and environmental change

-- MGeol in Earth and Environmental Science – covering topics across the geosciences and with employer-focussed skills embedded such as placement
+- MGeol in Earth and Environmental Science – covering topics across the geosciences and with employer-focussed skills embedded such as a research or commercial placement

 - Joint Honours BSc options are also available in Geology & Biology and Geology & Chemistry.

 The first years of study (sub-honours) are common to all Earth Sciences degree programmes, allowing students the flexibility to develop new interests in other subject until the end of first semester in year 2.
 However there is flexibility to move between our three Honours programmes at least until the end of second year.